thespacelens/documentation/space-token/additional-information-on-the-space-token.md

-# Additional information on the SPACE token
+# Additional information on the SPACE token.

 You can find information on the SPACE Token on our [SPACE token page](https://spacetoken.spacelens.com/).